UviDTE-FPSoC/Zynq7000-examples/SD-operating-system/PetaLinux/2018.2/README.md

   ```
   petalinux-config
   ```
   Select *ps7_uart_0* in *Subsystem AUTO Hardware Settings->Serial Settings->Primary stdin/stdout* so the kernel can boot through the USB Serial console of the board.
+By default the system uses INITRAMFS (RAM file system).
+This means that when booting, the system copies the root file system to RAM and works from there (the same as in a Ubuntu live pendrive).
+This means that when the board restarts all files in the file system are lost.
+To solve this go to *Image Packaging Configuration->Root filesystem type* and change *INITRAMFS* by *SD card*.
+In this way the OS will use the rootfs partition of the SD card as non volatile root file system (it will work as the "hard drive" of the system).

 * Build petalinux:
     ```